Last Updated on

-New Zealand has around 600 islands.
-Most Kiwis don’t even know this fact!
+The country has around 600 islands.
+Most Kiwis don’t even know this fact about New Zealand!
 The main ones are of course the North Island and South Island.
 There’s also Waiheke island, Stewart Island and Chatham Island.
 Most of the islands are incredibly small, in the middle of a lake or even sunken!

 29. Bad domestic abuse rate

-Unfortunately, another horrifying statistic is that NZ has one if the highest domestic abuse rates in the world.
+Unfortunately, probably the most horrifying fact about New Zealand is that it has one of the highest domestic abuse rates in the world.

 30. Incredible Tourism growth

-New Zealand has and still is experiencing huge growth in tourism over the last 5 years.
+New Zealand has had and continues to experience huge growth in tourism over the last 5 years.
 Much of the country cannot handle having so many people as the infrastructure is just not set up for that.
 The government have said recently though that they aim to improve infrastructure for the rapid growth in tourism.

 31. Home to the Haka

-The haka is a Maori war dance.
+One of my favourite cool things about New Zealand is the haka, which is a Maori war dance.
 It was used to ward off the opposition in war and to scare them.
 You may see that the All Blacks (NZ rugby team) do a haka before every rugby game.
-This is one of the best moments always!
-There are different hakas for different situations though.
-They are also performed at weddings, funeral, home-comings and tributes.
+This is always one of the best moments!
+There are different hakas for different situations, though.
+They are also performed at weddings, funerals, home-comings and tributes.